-VCS provides training that will assure all mandatory training, including mandatory Code of Conduct training, is available to staff.
+VCS shall establish and implement an effective compliance training and education program for its compliance officer and all staff.
 Training will be documented, reviewed, and revised as necessary, to include issues raised by compliance reporting data.
 The Code of Conduct and related training and education will be provided at orientation and on a periodic basis.
 VCS is committed to assuring that staff receives appropriate training and education based on job duties and responsibilities.